opensearch-project/project-website/_authors/lxuesong.markdown

 github: xluo-aws
 ---

-**Xuesong Luo** is an Engineer Manager of Shanghai AWS OpenSearch Team
+**Xuesong Luo** is an AWS engineering manager working on the OpenSearch Project.